curl/curl/docs/BUFREF.md

 `data` into a buffer allocated via `malloc()` and references the latter associated with destructor `curl_free()`.

-An additional trailing byte is allocated and set to zero as a possible string zero-terminator; it is not counted in the stored length.
+An additional trailing byte is allocated and set to zero as a possible string null-terminator; it is not counted in the stored length.

 Returns `CURLE_OK` if successful, else `CURLE_OUT_OF_MEMORY`.